Nilav2608/E-commerce-marketplace/README.md

 Once the application is set up and running, you can access it through your preferred web browser or mobile device.
 Use the navigation menu to explore different sections of the app, search for products, add items to your cart, and proceed through the checkout process.

-### **Remainder**
+## **Remainder**

-This project is built only for education purpose.
-The features like payment gateway are non-functional as of now!
+This project is completely for educational purpose only.
+The Products caltalog SKU's are designed whith limited resources and features like payment gateway are non-functional as of now!